Is philodendron toxic to cats?

 - Toxic properties: Insoluble calcium oxalate crystals

 Philodendron is a large genus of flowering plant native to Central and South America.
 Its easy care and glossy, heart-shaped leaves make many species of philodendron a popular houseplant or ornamental outdoor plant in warmer climates.

-There are 400 species of philodendron which fall into two categories; trailing and non-trailing.
+There are 400 species of philodendron that fall into two categories; trailing and non-trailing.

 Common species of philodendron